 How to Make Healthy Pasta

 - Prep: Cook your pasta as per package directions.
-Because this tomato pesto pasta dish cooks fast (like beef stir fry and shrimp tacos), you want to gather your ingredients and have them ready to go, especially if you are using gluten-free pasta as it cooks faster.
+Because this tomato pesto pasta dish cooks fast, you want to gather your ingredients and have them ready to go, especially if you are using gluten-free pasta as it cooks faster.
 Timing is everything for ultimate flavour and an al dente texture to the pasta.